 If you stop to pick up passengers, be prepared to turn on the air-conditioning again for a little while, since the amount of warm, moist air will be doubled by your first passenger and by another third when your second passenger hops in.

 Don't have air-conditioning?
 Get breezy!

 Want to know how to stop your windscreen fogging up when you don't have air-con?
 Hit the car windscreen demister button without air-conditioning and the ventilation system will try to warm up the windscreen, by blowing warm air at it and/or by running an electric current through a thin wire stuck onto the screen (more common in rear windscreens) to warm up the wire, and eventually, the window.
 While less effective than air-conditioning, these solutions will work eventually because they force the water vapour to find another place to condense once the heated portion of the windscreen becomes warmer than your breath.

 If you need to get moving and can't wait for that to happen, pull that scarf tight around your neck, grit your teeth, and open enough windows to ensure your warm, moist breath is unable to reach the windscreen.
 Only then use your sleeve, a bit of newspaper, or anything absorbent to wipe the condensation off the windscreen, since only now will your next breath not fog it up again.

 Extra bonus points: what do nucleation, Preparation X, shaving cream and potatoes have in common?

 "Nucleation" is the word for the way liquids, gases and crystals (such as water, water vapour and ice) form in some places and not in others.
 The beads of bubbles in your champagne form threads like that because tiny imperfections in the glass surface encourage bubbles to form (liquid into gas.)

 Do you struggle with de-fogging your windscreen?
+Had any nightmares with the window demister in your car?
 Tell us your experience in the comments below.